Vaishnavisonii/PowerBi-Visualization/README.md

 ## Problem Statement

 This dashboard helps the company Adventure Works to draw the sales data for different categories of bikes for 2023.
-We can infer that the lowest selling bike was Frestyle Master, its total sales was 1800.
-In Freestyle Master the product category is Freestyle Master 2000 as inferred from the chart.
+  - Least selling product category was kids bikes with a total sales of 500, the subcategory Littlebalancer 2000 was the least sold bike in overall data.

 ### Steps followed